tosmart01/polymarket-position-watcher/README.md

 - Enable with `enable_fee_calc=True`
 - Register `condition_id -> feeSchedule` through `service.set_market_fee_schedule(...)` or `service.set_market_fee_schedules(...)`
 - This registration step is required if you want fee-aware positions; the watcher does not auto-fetch `/markets`
+- In practice, use the Gamma market/event response's `market.get("feeSchedule")`
 - Optionally override the fee handler with `fee_calc_fn`
 - Disable (default) if you prefer pre-fee positions
 - Returned position fields: